ronrothjr/The-Threads-of-Becoming/protocols.md

 * They can articulate a next step that doesn't require total certainty
 * The word "wonder" or "curious" shows up naturally

-**This engagement is NOT working when:**
+**This intervention is NOT working when:**

 * Anxiety increases rather than settles
-* The person keeps trying to resolve the uncertainty through the engagement itself
+* The person keeps trying to resolve the uncertainty through the intervention itself
 * They perform acceptance without actually feeling it
 * The not-knowing is connected to trauma and needs clinical support
 * They become more ungrounded, floaty, dissociated (may need EMBODIMENT first)